 Sharing data and biobank samples is key to accelerate research on COVID-19, mitigate the effects of the virus, increase preparedness for future pandemics, and enable the development of COVID-19 vaccines and therapeutics.
 Therefore, SciLifeLab together with Biobank Sweden, now launches a national database on COVID-19 sample collections and biobanks, enabling scientists nationwide to find samples related to the virus.

-The Sample Collection Database has been developed by the SciLifeLab Data Centre in collaboration with Biobank Sweden and the SciLifeLab National COVID-19 research program’s research area Biobanks for COVID-19.
+The Sample Collection Database has been developed by the SciLifeLab Data Centre in collaboration with Biobank Sweden and the SciLifeLab and KAW National COVID-19 research program’s research area Biobanks for COVID-19.
 The development is supported by a recently announced funding initiative by the Swedish Research Council to Biobank Sweden, for coordination of the work on collecting samples related to COVID-19 by various biobanks in the country.
 The database is provided through the Swedish COVID-19 Data Portal, which is operated by the SciLifeLab Data Centre in collaboration with the Swedish Research Council.

 By making sample collections accessible, the idea is to promote collaborations and enable scientists to find existing sample collections that are relevant for their COVID-19 research.
 Researchers can search for sample collections using keywords, biobank and collection names, available biological materials (e.g. nasal swabs, saliva, RNA and tissue), sample collection types and data types.
 For each collection, a short description is provided, as well as contact information for sample access requests.